openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

    plain text as "beautiful math."

 #. **Submit.** When a learner selects **Submit** to submit a response for a
    problem, the LMS saves the grade and current state of the problem.
 The LMS immediately provides feedback about whether the response is correct or incorrect, as well as the problem score.
-The **Submit** button remains available if the learner has unused attempts remaining, so that she can try to answer the problem again.
+The **Submit** option remains available if the learner has unused attempts remaining, so that she can try to answer the problem again.

 #. **Attempts.** You can set a specific number of attempts or allow unlimited
    attempts for a problem.
 By default, the course-wide **Maximum Attempts** advanced setting is null, meaning that the maximum number of attempts for problems is unlimited.

-If the course-wide **Maximum Attempts** setting is changed to a specific number, the **Maximum Attempts** setting for individual problems defaults to that number, and cannot be set to unlimited.
+   In courses where a specific number has been specified for **Maximum Attempts** in Advanced Settings, if you do not specify a value for **Maximum Attempts** for an individual problem, the number of attempts for that problem defaults to the number of attempts defined in Advanced Settings.

 #. **Save.** The learner can select **Save** to save his current response
    without submitting it for grading.
 This allows the learner to stop working on a problem and come back to it later.

-#. **Reset.** This button is optional.
-You can specify whether the **Reset**
-   button is available for a problem.
+#. **Reset.** You can specify whether the **Reset** option is available for a
+   problem.
 This setting at the problem level overrides the default setting for the course in **Advanced Settings**.

-   If the **Reset** button is available, learners can select **Reset** to clear any input that has not yet been submitted, and try again to answer the question.
+   If the **Reset** option is available, learners can select **Reset** to clear any input that has not yet been submitted, and try again to answer the question.